Brokerage Account Takeover Fraud Lawyer

 Fraudsters create sophisticated fake banking and brokerage portals that mimic legitimate institutions.
 They may use SEO poisoning by purchasing ads that redirect unsuspecting victims to counterfeit websites designed to harvest credentials.

 Once criminals gain access, they move quickly.
-According to the FBI, cybercriminals rapidly wire funds to other criminal-controlled accounts, many linked to cryptocurrency wallets where funds are disbursed quickly and become difficult to trace and recover.
+The FBI has warned that cybercriminals may rapidly wire funds to criminal-controlled accounts, including cryptocurrency-linked wallets where funds can be disbursed quickly and become difficult to trace and recover.

 The Growing Epidemic: Account Takeover Fraud Statistics